 The low-down on sorority recruitment letters of recommendation

-School might barely be out, but this fall’s sorority recruitment is already in full swing.
+School might not be out yet, but this fall’s sorority recruitment is already in full swing.
 The months leading up to the actual week of parties are packed with anxious preparation by both the girls who will be rushing, or potential new members, and the chapter members themselves.
 But before outfits and shoes are chosen, the most important first step–other than registration–is letters of recommendation.

 For those who are not familiar, the letters are written on behalf of a potential new member by an alumna from one of the school’s sororities.
 Similar to a job recommendation, the short letters, which are sent directly to the chapter at which the potential new member will be rushing, help girls stand out out by giving current chapter members information about an individual’s personality, ties to the sorority and more.
 And while the alum writing the recommendation does not have to have attended the school the potential new member will be attending, they do have to have been in one of the sorority’s national chapters, and it helps if they actually know the potential new member well.